Download Audio

 Even if we don’t understand this point, Satan sure does.

-Genesis 3:1 NIV Now the serpent was more crafty than any of the wild animals the Lord God had made.
+Genesis 3:1 NIVNow the serpent was more crafty than any of the wild animals the Lord God had made.
 He said to the woman, “Did God really say, ‘You must not eat from any tree in the garden’?”

 “Did God really say that?”
 How extraordinarily shrewd!
 Satan planted a seed of doubt in Eve of the words that God had spoken to them.